 OMNICHANNEL VS. MULTICHANNEL.

-Omnichannel Marketing has been a mainstream approach in B2C sales for a long time; now more and more B2B companies are discovering the advantages of an Omnichannel Marketing strategy.
+Omnichannel Marketing has been a mainstream approach in B2C sales for a long time; now more and more companies are discovering the advantages of a B2B Omnichannel Marketing strategy.

 The B2B buying scenario has changed dramatically in the last few years: according to McKinsey & Company, today’s B2B buyers are actively informing themselves -both online and offline- and use different channels over the course of their decision-making journey.
 This new situation demands fresh solutions and Omnichannel marketing is fast emerging as the most successful innovative B2B marketing strategy (Omnichannel means “all routes”, so the phrase “Omnichannel Marketing” refers to all the routes you can use to get sales people to sit front of buyers as these collect information to make a decision).

 Before we illustrate the benefits of an Omnichannel strategy, we should clarify the differences between “Omnichannel” and “Multichannel”, as both terms appear more and more frequently in searches.

 A Multichannel marketing strategy is one which uses more than one channel (multi) to interact with prospects.
 A channel might be a leaflet, a social media platform, a promotional event.
 With this approach, there is no need for your channels to work together or tailor messages to the prospect’s buying stage, because Multichannel is more about the message than it is about the prospect’s journey.

 Omnichannel on the other hand requires integration among all channels to offer the buyer a consistent experience at all touch-points.
 With an Omnichannel marketing strategy, the buyers’ needs and preferences are always at the centre of all communications.
 You can have great digital marketing, mobile, social media and a well-designed website, but if they don’t work together, it’s not Omnichannel.